riot/riot.github.io/guide/index.md

 console.log(riot.mixin('globalMixinOne') === mixinObjectOne) // true
 ```

 Sometimes you may need to retrieve the mixin object so alternatively you may set your global mixin object by name.
-In the case the third _boolean_ parameter indicates this mixin is not a shared but a global mixin.
+In this case the third _boolean_ parameter indicates this mixin is not a shared but a global mixin.

 ## Expressions